okta/odyssey/.github/NEW_COMPONENT_PULL_REQUEST_TEMPLATE.md

 ### Responsive implementation

 - [ ] Use CSS media queries to define breakpoints and apply styles.
-- [ ] Test fluid layouts and resizing behavior at each breakpoint.
+- [ ] Test fluid layouts and resizing behavior at each breakpoint as needed.
-- [ ] Optimize images for different screen resolutions.
+- [ ] Optimize images for different screen resolutions as needed.

 ### Cross-browser compatibility